Tom Whidden

 Thomas A. Whidden (born 1948) is one of the most-acclaimed sailors of all-time.
 He is a member of both the America's Cup Hall of Fame and the National Sailing Hall of Fame.
 Whidden joined North Sails, the world's largest sailmaker, in 1986, just before being part of the crew of the yacht Stars & Stripes in the victory over Australia in the 1987 America's Cup.
 He became CEO and co-owner of North Technology Group, formerly known as North Marine Group, parent company to North Sails, when it was established several years later.

 Whidden, who began sailing at age ten at the Cedar Point Yacht Club in Westport, Connecticut, is one of the most experienced sailors in the history of the sport.
 "When I was 16, my dream was to become a sailmaker and race in the America's Cup," said Whidden of his years as a junior sailor on Long Island Sound.
-He sailed with Dennis Conner in a total of eight campaigns, beginning in 1979 as Conner's trial horse skipper.
+He attended Hoosac School and graduated from Colby College in Waterville, Maine.
+Whidden went on to sail with Dennis Conner in a total of eight America's Cup campaigns, beginning in 1979 as Conner's trial horse skipper.
 He has raced as tactician in five series races and has won three times (1980, 1987, 1988).
 Whidden was given a key to New York City from Mayor Ed Koch in 1987 after bringing the America's Cup back to the United States from Australia.

 Whidden's leadership in the design and manufacturing of technologically advanced sails is unparalleled.
 Since Whidden has led North Sails, every America's Cup winner since 1992 and every Volvo Ocean Race winner since 1993 has raced with North Sails.
 Emirates Team New Zealand's recent win over Oracle Team USA in the 2017 America's Cup is largely credited to North, as the company designed and built ETNZ's boat, wings, sails, and spars.